stuycs-gh-classrooms/09-nextcs-p01-absolute-cinema/README.md

 - Store bullets, enemies, other stuff currently on screen

 2D Array:
--
+- Work in progress

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- WASD to Move
+- QERF for abilities
+- Space to Pause/Resume

 Mouse Control:
-- Mouse movement:
+- Mouse movement: Points your ship in that direction
-- Mouse pressed:
+- Mouse pressed: Fire

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

-CLASS NAME0
+ALIEN
 - Instance variables:
-  - LIST INSTANCE VARS HERE
+  - alienType
+  - maxHealth
+  - health
+  - power
+  - xChange
+  - yChange
+  - xPos
+  - yPos
+  - hitboxDiameter
 - METHODS
+  - decreaseHealth(int dmg)
-  - LIST METHODS HERE
+  - move()

-CLASS NAME1
+PLAYER
 - Instance variables:
-  - LIST INSTANCE VARS HERE
+  - health
+  - array for unlocked abilities
+  - array for cooldowns
+  - xPos
+  - yPox
+  - hitboxDiameter
 - METHODS
+  - fire()
-  - LIST METHODS HERE
+  -